About Bruce Hucko

 Greetings!

-I am a freelance photographer, author, art educator and radio producer whose primary work focuses on art, indigeneity and the environment.
+I am a freelance photographer, author, and art educator whose primary work focuses on art, indigeneity and the environment.
 The landscape of the American West and the relationship people have with it figures largely in all of my work.
 Community and Communication are also primary themes.
 All of my work involves the continuum of human expression.

 Another form of introduction might be - Born in Montana.
 Raised in Salt Lake City.
 No, I'm not.